-Senator: I move adoption of Senate Resolution 186.
+Senator: I move the adoption of Senate Resolution 186.
 [Explains resolution.]

 President: The gentleman offers and moves the adoption of Senate Resolution 186.
-The question is on the motion.
-Those in favor signify by voting aye; those opposed vote no. The resolution is adopted (or lost).
+The

 Death

 Resolutions mourning the death of a person are treated like agreed resolutions but are handled at a separate time for the sake of dignity.
 Death resolutions for former senators and other state officers are traditionally taken up as the last item of business of the day.
 The death resolution is read in full by the Secretary, and the Presiding Officer asks that all who are in favor of the resolution rise to adopt the resolution.
 The Senate then adjourns.